 Secondary Market and Banks

 By packaging and selling mortgages that they write, the bank can remove these items from their balance sheets.
-Also, the proceeds that come from selling the mortgages to a second party gives banks new funds to lend to more borrowers.
+Also, the proceeds that come from selling the mortgages to a second party give banks new funds to lend to more borrowers.
 Before the secondary market was established, only larger banks had the deep pockets to tie up funds for the life of the loan—typically for 15 to 30 years.
 As a result, potential homebuyers had a difficult time finding mortgage lenders.
 Since there was less competition, lenders could charge higher interest rates.

 Fannie and Freddie and Secondary Mortgages

 The 1968 Federal National Mortgage Association Charter Act tried to solve this problem by privatizing Fannie Mae and Freddie Mac.
 These government-sponsored enterprises (GSE) were tasked with creating access to affordable mortgages.
 To fund these efforts, Fannie and Freddie buy bank mortgages and resold them to other investors.
 The loans aren't resold individually.
 Instead, they are bundled into mortgage-backed securities (MBS).
 The value of the MBS is secured—or backed—by the value of the underlying bundle of mortgages.

 As reported by many news outlets like CNBC the 2008-2009 subprime mortgage crisis saw the two entities owning or guaranteeing 40% of all U.S. mortgages by the end of 2009.
 This portfolio amounted to nearly US $5 trillion as it teetered on the brink of default.

 Other financial institutions like Lehman Brothers and Bear Stearns were capsized by mortgage-backed securities and other derivatives during the 2008 financial crisis.
 There was a rush to the exits as private banks exited the mortgage market en masse.
 As a result, Fannie and Freddie became responsible for almost 100% of home loans.
 The two GSEs were basically holding together the entire housing industry.
 This was how Fannie Mae and Freddie Mac were implicated in the subprime mortgage crisis.